WNED-TV

-WNED-TV (channel 17) is a PBS member television station in Buffalo, New York, United States.
+WNED-TV (channel 17), branded BTPM PBS, is a PBS member television station in Buffalo, New York, United States.
 It is owned by the Western New York Public Broadcasting Association (doing business as Buffalo Toronto Public Media) alongside NPR member WBFO (88.7 FM) and classical music radio station WNED-FM (94.5).
 The three stations share studios in Horizons Plaza at 140 Lower Terrace in downtown Buffalo; WNED-TV's transmitter is located in Grand Island, New York.

-More than half of WNED-TV's viewership is from Southern Ontario, Canada, where the main channel is included in cable and satellite packages by television service providers.
+The station services both the Buffalo–Niagara Falls metropolitan area and the Greater Toronto Area of Canada.

 History

 Prior use of channel 17 in Buffalo

+Channel 17 first went on the air on August 17, 1953, as commercial station WBUF-TV.
+It was Buffalo's second commercial station after WBEN-TV (channel 4).
+It was one of two UHF stations to launch in Buffalo in 1953; the other, WBES-TV channel 59, signed on a month after WBUF-TV but had failed by December.
+WBUF-TV's founder, Sherwin Grossman, had initially planned on establishing a television station in Jamestown, which still has no commercial television service of its own, but was convinced that Buffalo's much larger size made it worthwhile to launch a UHF station there rather than to have a monopoly in what would have been one of the smallest media markets in the United States.
+(Bud Paxson would eventually make an attempt at serving the Jamestown market with his WNYP station in the late 1960s.)